 Well, it does not work as they promise…

-I feel like I owe you something more than just simply say, this does not work.
+I feel like I owe you something more than just simply saying, this does not work.

-So the question is – what does works?
+So the question is – what does work?

 Are you looking for an easy way how to make a buck?